AlexSananka/Cat-Dog-Classifier/README.md

 ### Installations

-Run the following command in your terminal
+Create a new environemt and run the following command in your terminal
 ```

 pip install -r requirement.txt